PascaL-IT/Python-UFC2021/Kivy Mr. Beat (projet)/Readme.md

 # Mr. Beat application build with Kivy framework and Python 3.7+

-### Software that allows you to compose music with various rythms and sounds like the [Roland TR-08](https://fr.audiofanzine.com/bar/roland/tr-08/) drum machine, but on your compouter or [smartphone](https://kivy.org/doc/stable/guide/packaging-android.html) (Android, iOS).
+### Software that allows you to compose music with various rythms and sounds like the [Roland TR-08](https://fr.audiofanzine.com/bar/roland/tr-08/) drum machine, but here either on your computer, or [smartphone](https://kivy.org/doc/stable/guide/packaging-android.html) (Android, iOS).

 ![image](https://user-images.githubusercontent.com/36189996/112904473-4a1b1280-90e9-11eb-9d49-c367bdeade6b.png)